funktor/funktor.github.io/_posts/2025-02-20-probabilistic-forecasting.markdown

     <img src="https://github.com/user-attachments/assets/d81be952-7088-4102-86e7-56e4b9301ca6">
 </p>

-But it is **not a prerequisite to use the negative log likelihood as the loss function** everywhere.
+But it is **not a prerequisite to use the negative log likelihood as the loss function**.
 For linear regression, even if the target variable or the residual (y<sub>true</sub>-y<sub>pred</sub>) do not follow the normal distribution we can still use the mean squared error loss function to learn y<sub>pred</sub>.
 Similarly, for classification once can also use the mean squared error loss instead of the logistic loss and still get good results.

 There are many loss functions such as the `contrastive loss` or `pinball loss` etc. which does not directly follow from negative log likelihood expressions.